adamrehn/ue4-opencv-demo/README.md

     - Add a Secret Text with ID `jenkins-conan-username` containing the administrator username for the Artifactory instance.
     - Add a Secret Text with ID `jenkins-conan-password` containing the administrator password for the Artifactory instance.

-7. Create the Jenkins job:
+To build the custom OpenCV Conan package:

 - Create a new Pipeline job with whatever name you like.
 - Under the "Pipeline" section of the job configuration, set the Definition to *Pipeline script from SCM*.
 - Set the SCM to *Git* and the Repository URL to `https://github.com/adamrehn/ue4-opencv-demo.git`.
 No credentials are required.
 - Set the Script Path to `packages/opencv-ue4/Jenkinsfile`.
 - Click "Save" and you will be taken to the job page for the newly-created job.
+- To perform a build, simply click the "Build Now" button from the Jenkins job page.

+To build the UE4 project:

+- Create a new Pipeline job with whatever name you like.
+- Under the "Pipeline" section of the job configuration, set the Definition to *Pipeline script from SCM*.
+- Set the SCM to *Git* and the Repository URL to `https://github.com/adamrehn/ue4-opencv-demo.git`.
+No credentials are required.
+- Set the Script Path to `project/OpenCVDemo/Jenkinsfile`.
+- Click "Save" and you will be taken to the job page for the newly-created job.
-To perform a build, simply click the "Build Now" button from the Jenkins job page.
+- To perform a build, simply click the "Build Now" button from the Jenkins job page.
+- Note that builds may take quite some time, particularly during the content cooking stage when shader compilation occurs.